AydinTuna/Project-Janus/README.md

 # Project-Janus
-Me and my teammates created a game for #globalgamejam2022
+Me and my teammates developed a game for #globalgamejam2022